SodiumZH/NFF-Girls/wiki/gameplay-en.md

 It has 2 Bauble slots.

 Like Kobold, it can locate Ancient Debris.
 It required the mob to hold a Netherite Fork on the main hand and have Netherite Scrap nuggets on the off hand.
+(0.x.21: there's a known issue wasting the nugget without searching the ore.)

 It can be healed with Apple (5), Cookie (5), Pumpkin Pie (5), Lemon (10), Lemon Pie (20) and Golden Apple (to max).